Rush Hour 3: Plot

-Six years after the events of Rush Hour 2, (Note: As depicted in Rush Hour 2 (2001).)
+Three years after the events of Rush Hour 2, (Note: As depicted in Rush Hour 2 (2001).)
 Chinese Ambassador Solon Han, with Hong Kong Police Force Chief Inspector Lee as his bodyguard, addresses the importance of fighting the Triads at the World Criminal Court in Los Angeles, while LAPD Detective James Carter is working as a traffic cop.

 Just before Han announces the whereabouts of Shy Shen, a semi-mythical individual of great importance to the Chinese mob, an assassin shoots him.
-Lee chases after and corners the shooter, but hesitates when he learns that the assassin is his childhood foster brother, Kenji, allowing him to escape just as Carter arrives having heard about the shooting over the police radio.
+Lee chases after and corners the shooter but hesitates when he learns that the assassin is his childhood foster brother, Kenji, allowing him to escape just as Carter arrives having heard about the shooting over the police radio.

 Han is later hospitalized at UCLA Medical Center, having survived the assassination attempt, and Lee and Carter promise his daughter Soo Yung to find the person responsible.
 She insists they head to the local Kung Fu studio to retrieve an envelope Han left her, but they learn from studio master Yu that the Triads took Soo Yung's belongings and are heading to the hospital to kill Soo Yung and Han.

 Lee and Carter return to the hospital to intercept the hitmen who came to kill Han.
 After defeating them, Lee and Carter interrogate one of them who apparently only speaks French with the help of Sister Agnes, a French-speaking nun.
 For her protection, they take Soo Yung to the French Embassy, leaving her with the French ambassador and chairman of the World Criminal Court, Varden Reynard.
 Reynard and Soo Yung are nearly killed by a car bomb, so Lee and Carter go to Paris to investigate this case further.

-After a painful inspection from Parisian Commissaire Revi, Lee and Carter meet anti-American taxicab driver George, and force him to drive them to a Triad hideout.
+After a painful inspection from Parisian Commissaire Revi, Lee and Carter meet anti-American taxicab driver George and force him to drive them to a Triad hideout.
 While there, Carter meets stage performer Geneviève while Lee is tricked by mob assassin Jasmine, who claims to have information about Shy Shen, and Carter saves Lee from being killed.